Green Party of the United States: Foreign policy

+The Green Party called for a ceasefire in the Gaza war and condemned Israeli war crimes in the Gaza Strip.

+Membership

+The Green Party's membership encompasses the fourth-highest percentage of registered voters in the United States, with a total membership of 261,091 in July 2025.

 The Green Party has its strongest popular support on the Pacific Coast, Upper Great Lakes, and Northeast, as reflected in the geographical distribution of Green candidates elected.
 As of June 2007, Californians have elected 55 of the 226 office-holding Greens nationwide.
 Other states with high numbers of Green elected officials include Pennsylvania (31), Wisconsin (23), Massachusetts (18) and Maine (17).
 Maine has the highest per capita number of Green elected officials in the country and the largest Green registration percentage with more than 29,273 Greens comprising 2.95% of the electorate as of November 2006.
 Madison, Wisconsin is the city with the most Green elected officials (8), followed by Portland, Maine (7).

 The 2016 presidential campaign of Jill Stein got substantive support from counties and precincts with a high percentage of Native American population.
-For instance, in Sioux County (North Dakota, 84,1% Native American), Stein gained her best county-wide result: 10.4% of the votes.
+For instance, in Sioux County (North Dakota, 84.1% Native American), Stein gained her best county-wide result: 10.4% of the votes.
 In Rolette County (also North Dakota, 77% Native American), she got 4.7% of the votes.
 Other majority Native American counties where Stein did above state average are Menominee (WI), Roosevelt (MT) and several precincts in Alaska.